Common Names

 Tell your healthcare providers about any dietary supplements you’re taking, such as herbs, vitamins, minerals, and natural or home remedies.
 This will help them manage your care and keep you safe.

-Wild yam has not been shown to prevent or treat cancer, and there is limited mixed evidence on whether it might be helpful for menopausal symptoms.
+There is limited mixed evidence on whether wild yam might be helpful for menopausal symptoms.

 Wild yam contains a compound called diosgenin that mimics estrogen and progesterone in animals.
 Diosgenin can be converted into active steroid compounds in the lab.

 Studies in humans are quite limited.
-A few small studies that use different species and formulas of wild yam extract have had mixed results on menopausal symptoms.
+Data show mixed results on menopausal symptoms in a few small studies that use different species and formulas of wild yam extract.
 Another small study suggests that increasing yam intake through diet may improve sex hormone and cholesterol levels.

 For Healthcare Professionals